redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/s5-system-upgrades.md

 No updates available
 ```

-2. Open `device-edge-images/production-image-definition.yaml` in Gitea and review the `builder_compose_pkgs` packages

-3. Remove the `python3-inotify` packages and include an additional one (ie. `zsh`)
+2. Open `device-edge-images/production-image-definition.yaml` in Gitea and review the `builder_compose_pkgs` packages.
+Remove the `python3-inotify` packages and include an additional one (ie. `zsh`), so we are simulating that someone wants to add a package but, when he reviews the image definition, he thinks that the `python3-inotify` package can be safely removed (which is not the case) too.

 ```bash
 ---